SonahLab/twitch-chat-hit-counter/course-material/MODULE_4.md

 This RedisDao will be **dedicated** to handling operations on `DB1`.

 **Requirements:**
-1. Inject the `redisTemplateFactory`
+1. DI the `redisTemplateFactory`
-2. Inject the `greeting-feed-database` property index
+2. DI the `greeting-feed-database` property index from `application.yml`
 3. Create a new `RedisDao` with the correct `RedisTemplate` from the factory `Map<Integer, RedisTemplate<String, String>>`

 ### Unit Tests